winesapOS/winesapOS/CONTRIBUTING.md

 ### Publishing

-0. Add upgrade notes to the `UPGRADES.md` file.
+- Add upgrade notes to the `UPGRADES.md` file.
-1. For a new release, update the `VERSION` file in the git repository with the new version before building an image.
+- For a new release, update the `VERSION` file in the git repository with the new version before building an image.
+- Before building an alpha of beta build, enable the `[winesapos-testing]` repository with `export WINESAPOS_ENABLE_TESTING_REPO=true`.
-2. After a build, make sure that no tests are failing by looking for lines that end with "FAIL".
+- After a build, make sure that no tests are failing by looking for lines that end with "FAIL".

     ```
     $ grep -P 'FAIL$' /winesapos/etc/winesapos/winesapos-install.log
     ```

-3. On the hypervisor, stop the virtual machine and then sanitize the image.
+- On the hypervisor, stop the virtual machine and then sanitize the image.

     ```
     $ sudo virt-sysprep --operations defaults,-customize -a /var/lib/libvirt/images/winesapos.img
     ```

-4. Create a release by using the universal `zip` compression utility.
+- Create a release by using the universal `zip` compression utility.
 Using `zip` also allows for splitting the archive into 2 GiB parts which is required for uploading a GitHub release.
 Do this for the build of the "performance" (default), "secure", and "minimal" images.

     ```
     $ cd /var/lib/libvirt/images/